-The use of the device is particularly significant for a contaminant-free environment.
-It is used in life science and research laboratories, microbiology, histopathology or pathology labs, labs dealing with plant tissue and cell culture, pharmaceutical and even the electronic industry.
+Therefore, the use of the device is particularly significant for maintaining a contaminant-free environment.
+Life science and research laboratories, microbiology, histopathology or pathology labs, plant tissue and cell culture labs, the pharmaceutical industry, and even the electronics industry use it.
 The laminar airflow applications are highly effective in reducing and controlling viable and nonviable particulates.
-In microbiological labs, lab workers are exposed to potentially hazardous particulates that can invade the human body owing to their natural behavior of tissue and organism preference.
+In microbiological labs, hazardous particulates can invade the human body because they naturally target specific tissues and organisms, putting lab workers at risk.

-What parts does the Laminar Air Flow Chamber include?
+What parts does the Laminar Airflow Cabinet Chamber include?

 The cabinet